 Over the past 10 years, advanced analytics grew exponentially to become one of the hottest topics in business technology.
 A look at Google Trends reveals an over 300 percent spike in searches for predictive analytics since 2010.
 Moreover, according to global business technology research group IDC Manufacturing, the advanced business analytics market grew to a $31.7 billion market.
 Predictive analytics is big and it deserves your attention.

 2).
 Go Full Circle with All That Data You’ve Collected

-Businesses collect more data than ever before and from every aspect of the supply and demand chain–logistics; vendor compliancy/lead times; POS data; inventory levels; prices; markdowns; consumer behavior; demand forecasts; and more.
+Businesses collect more data than ever before and from every aspect of the supply and demand chain–logistics; vendor compliance/lead times; POS data; inventory levels; prices; markdowns; consumer behaviour; demand forecasts; and more.
 But what good is all this data if you can’t derive real value from it?
 Being able to monitor and track real–time data sounds great but, in reality, that is the same as watching money pour out of your supply chain.

-The entire point of collecting all this data is to have the ability to make smarter decisions going forward; get real value out of it; and to prevent unnecessary costs proactively.
+The entire point of collecting all this data is to have the ability to make smarter decisions going forward; get real value out of it; and prevent unnecessary costs proactively.

 3).
 Traditional Business Intelligence vs. Predictive Analytics

 Traditional business intelligence tools are backward-looking.
 Queries, search tools, insight reports and real–time dashboards will give you more visibility into your supply chain.
 Sure, it beats guesswork and provides you with an explanation of where you’re losing and winning–but is that enough?
 If your report suggests that your promotion did not go well because a particular vendor shipped the inventory too late, there isn’t much that you can do with the sunk costs of this mistake.
 Using traditional analytics methods is like driving a car by solely looking into the back mirror.
 Predictive analytics helps you see what kind of challenges and opportunities you will face; and provides you with a chance to act on them proactively.